Connie and Carsey opening early presents @ Aunt Pepper's

 Forgiving someone means giving up resentment and the right to get even with him or her, even though you were wronged.
 God insisted this was the only way to go through life.
 One reason He commands us to forego hostility and vengeance is that these things cause so much damage to our own lives.

 In God's eyes, anyone who sins is rebellious.
 And Romans 3:23 tells us we all are guilty.
 Now, it makes sense that an unbeliever would choose to act apart from biblical teaching.
 But what about those of us who have committed our life to follow Christ--what would cause us to stray from our heavenly Father's will?
+There are two powerful human tendencies that lead to disobedience: doubt and pride.
+Both can be dangerously misleading.

-1. Doubt is a mental struggle over whether or not to believe God's promises.
+Doubt is a mental struggle over whether or not to believe God's promises.
 From our limited perspective, we cannot understand how God works.
 Sometimes His way does not feel like the right path, so in order to obey, we must step out in faith.
 Then it can feel as though we are jumping off a cliff and trusting God's invisible rope to hold us.
 If we listen to our doubt, we will surely transgress.

-2. Pride is the sin that caused Satan to fall from heaven, and it is a deceptive obstacle for believers as well.
+Prideis the sin that caused Satan to fall from heaven, and it is a deceptive obstacle for believers as well.
 Pride has to do with thinking that our way is best, putting more faith in our ability than God's promises, and desiring praise.
 Anything we do out of pride is rebellion against the Lord.

 Whatever the cause, sin leads to death.
 God's way is the only road resulting in fulfillment, peace, and life.